davidhstocker/Intentsity/Docs/Intentsity.md

 ### Data

 The creator element creation endpoint [/modeling/addcreator][23], is a POST endpoint.
-One of the json attributes that must be
+A json attribute that must be provided when creating a new creator element is XXX.
+Its value should be a URL stub.
+When a new data moledule is created,

 ### Stimulus